 HyPix-3000 is a next-generation two-dimensional hybrid pixel array semiconductor detector designed specifically to meet the needs of the home lab diffractionist.Read more...

-Plate adapter for in-situ X-ray screening
+Plate adapter for in-situ X-ray crystallography

 Read the open access Journal of Applied Crystallography article: A manual low-cost protein-crystallization plate jig for in situ diffraction in the home laboratory

 - Allows for rapid screening of crystals within crystallization drops to identify protein crystals versus salt and detergent crystals.

 - Enables screening of crystals which deteriorate as soon as they are taken out of their crystallization environment

 - Supports several SBS format, X-ray compatible crystallization plates.